 When you hit the share button you're able to share the update along with your own comment.
 We'll look at an example of this below.

 When you share an update from a company page--or from a company page post in your home page feed, it renders differently than when you cut and paste a link or when you use a LinkedIn social share button.
 Update: shares from your company page no longer show the name of the company page that you shared the post from

 Here is an update shared from via a company page share:

-Sharing from the company page can help you gain company page followers because more people have the chance to see and click on the link to the company page.
+Using the @ mention for a company page can help you gain company page followers because more people have the chance to see and click on the link to the company page.

 Posting to your Personal LinkedIn Feed